tomasborrella/aws_conda_environments_scripts/proxy/README.md

 # Proxy Scripts

-Bash scripts to configure Internet access through a proxy in a Linux system.
+Bash scripts to configure Internet access through a proxy in a Linux system (Debian-based Linux distros: Ubuntu, Mint ,...).

+## Prerequisites

+Script to enable proxy tries to configure several applications:
+  - apt
+  - conda
+  - docker (for systems with *systemctl*)
+  - git
+  - resolvconf

+If you do not use any of these applications in your system you can comment out this lines.

 ## Installation

 No installation required, just place both files in a folder (I've used *~/scripts/proxy/* in the examples but you can choose the folder you want).

-For your convenience you can include the folder to the system path and/or you can add a function to your *~/.bashrc* file (or *~/.zshrc*):
+For your convenience you can add a function to your *~/.bashrc* file (or *~/.zshrc*) like the following:

 ```code
 proxy() {